 How To Invest in Tesla

 If you’re an active investor, it is likely that you’ve considered investing in Tesla.
 And if you’re new to investing, you may not have learned how to invest in Tesla in the first place.
-Since the end of 2019, Tesla’s (Nasdaq: TSLA) stock has been climbing at an alarming rate.
-The stock went from a 52-week low of $44 to a 52-week high of over $502.
-But even with such rapid growth, many investors are still not biting.
+Over the past few years, Tesla’s (Nasdaq: TSLA) stock has been climbing at an alarming rate.
+However the stock has seen a drop in 2022.
+Tesla stock hit an all-time high of $1,222.09 back in November of 2021.
+Since then the stock has dropped nearly 40%.

 One of the frequent criticisms you might hear about Tesla is that the stock is priced based on the company’s future potential and not on actual results.
-In a recent article, our very own Jody Chudley said “Tesla is the most overvalued stock on the market today.”
+In 2020, in this article, our very own Jody Chudley said “Tesla is the most overvalued stock on the market today.”